 Let’s start with me.
 I am Paul John Joseph.
 I started my life in a mostly cold and snowy city in Western New York.
 I don’t remember life as a bowling ball, but I bet my Mom still does.
 I was told I was named after the Saints.
 I’m sure there were some lofty expectations.
-Paul John George would have been way cooler, would still be saints and I could have added Ringo later on, just for fun.
+Paul John George would have been way cooler, would still be saints and I could have added Ringo later on.

 |Brunswick would have been a better name.